iomesh/docs/docs/monitor-iomesh/installing-iomesh-dashboard.md

     ```yaml
     blockdevice-monitor:
       podMonitor:
-        create: true # Set to true to create a PodMonitor object.
-Default value is false.
+        create: true # Set it to true to create a PodMonitor object, which defaults to false.
-        namespace: "iomesh-system" # Create a NameSpace for PodMonitor object, which defaults to iomesh-system.
+        namespace: "iomesh-system" # Create a Namespace for PodMonitor object, which defaults to iomesh-system.
-        labels: {} # Set the label for PodMonitor objects, which defaults to blank.
+        labels: {} # Set the label for PodMonitor object, which defaults to blank.
       prometheusRule:
-        create: true # Set to true to create a PrometheusRule object.
-Default value is false.
+        create: true # Set it to true to create a PrometheusRule object, which defaults to false.
-        namespace: "iomesh-system" # Create a NameSpace for PrometheusRule object, which defaults to iomesh-system.
+        namespace: "iomesh-system" # Create a Namespace for PrometheusRule object, which defaults to iomesh-system.
-        labels: {} # Set the label for the PrometheusRule object, which defaults to blank.
+        labels: {} # Set the label for PrometheusRule object, which defaults to blank.
       blockdevicemonitor:
         # Configure Relabelings.
 See more information at <https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config>.
         relabelings: [] # Set relabelings parameters, which defaults to blank.